pagkly/Zed/Investopedia3/Understanding Population Statistics.md

 ### Population Parameters

 A parameter is data based on an entire population.
-Statistics such as [averages](https://www.investopedia.com/terms/a/arithmeticmean.asp) and [standard deviations](https://www.investopedia.com/terms/s/standarddeviation.asp), when taken from populations, are referred to as population parameters.
+Statistics such as [[averages]](https://www.investopedia.com/terms/a/arithmeticmean.asp) and [[standard deviations]](https://www.investopedia.com/terms/s/standarddeviation.asp), when taken from populations, are referred to as population parameters.
 The population mean and population standard deviation are represented by the Greek letters µ and σ, respectively.

 The standard deviation is the variation in the population inferred from the variation in the sample.
-When the standard deviation is divided by the square root of the number of observations in the sample, the result is referred to as the [standard error of the mean](https://www.investopedia.com/terms/s/standard-error.asp).
+When the standard deviation is divided by the square root of the number of observations in the sample, the result is referred to as the [[standard error of the mean]](https://www.investopedia.com/terms/s/standard-error.asp).

 While a parameter is a characteristic of a population, a statistic is a characteristic of a sample.
 Inferential statistics enables you to make an educated guess about a population parameter based on a statistic computed from a sample randomly drawn from that population.